miculan/shaping-anonymous-contact-tracing-data/README.md

 A common problem with all these approaches is the privacy of users: we would like to trace who has been in contact with an infected patient, without revealing their real positions and movements.
 This is even more important in centralized-based solutions (such as PEPP-PT), where tracing data is stored "in the cloud" or on servers run either by the Government or by some private institution.
 To this end, several anonymization techniques are used; for instance, the "tags" that the apps exchange via Bluetooth, and eventually upload on the servers, are random-like strings like `387e07342c243b50a05da363f67e17ea25fe03bc`, generated on a daily base (or more often) using hash functions.
 Even if these tags are calculated from some private/sensitive data (e.g. phone number, IMEI, Bluetooth MAC, GPS position), it is not possible to recover such data from the hash digest.
 In most protocols, no other information are exchanged between apps nor are uploaded to servers.
 Thus the user identity cannot be associated to tags.
 (In centralized solutions, however, the central service may geolocalize a device when the tracing app connects to the server, either for uploading its tags or for collecting the tags that new positive patients have uploaded.)

-Now, a natural question arises: _can some sensible geographic information leak, even adopting strong anonymization techniques?_ In this project we will see that the answer is: _yes_.
+Now, a natural question arises: _can some sensible geographic information leak, even adopting strong anonymization techniques?_ In this project we will see that the answer is: yes.
-More precisely, we will see that from a (dense enough) set of anonymous contact trace data we can easily reconstruct quite precisely the geometric shape of the area from where the contact data come from.
+More precisely, we will see that from a (dense enough) set of anonymous contact trace data we can reconstruct (quite precisely) the geometric shape of the area from where the data come from.

 ## Proximity graphs
 The kind of datasets we consider are relations between users, or _points_, defined by their "contacts"; in the case of tracing apps, two points are related iff they have been close enough to exhange their anonymous tags.
-For instance, let us consider ten points randomly scattered on a 1000x1000 area, with a "proximity radius" of 100:
+For instance, let us consider ten points randomly scattered on a 1000x1000 area:

 ![ten points plot](examples/tenpoints_plot.png)

-The corresponding relations can be represented as a undirected graph, which we call *proximity graph*.
+The corresponding relation can be represented as a undirected graph, which we call *proximity graph*.
 We will describe these graphs using the common [dot notation](https://www.graphviz.org/doc/info/lang.html).
-Hence, the dot file corresponding to the map above is:
+Hence, for a "proximity radius" of 100, the dot file corresponding to the map above is:
 ```
 graph G {
 layout = sfdp;